 - The front derailleur is not setup correctly.
 This can even be the case with brand new bikes where the mechanic was not familiar with the different installation process required for this new design front derailleur.

 - The cable tension is incorrect.
 Common for bikes with recently replaced or newly installed shift cables & housings.
 All bikes will require minor cable tension adjustments over time due to cable stretch or housing compression.

 - The shift cable is not routed correctly or is kinked.

 - The gear shifter is faulty.
 (Rare)

-Rather than recommending a specific fix for a particular problem, I believe you will get the best overall result by making sure the entire front derailleur set-up is correct as outlined in this article.
+Rather than recommending a specific fix for a particular problem, I believe you will get the best overall result by making sure the all aspects of the front derailleur are setup correctly as discussed in this article.

 The good news is that once the derailleur is installed correctly and the high/low limit bolts set, then cable replacement and tension adjustment should be the only ongoing minimal maintenance.

 Are You Trimming the Front Derailleur When Riding?

 Riding in certain gear combinations can be noisy if you are NOT trimming the front derailleur when you change sprockets at the rear.
 If you are unfamiliar with trimming the front derailleur, make sure this is not the issue before altering the setup of the front derailleur.

 The front derailleur can be shifted to 4 different positions as illustrated in the following chart below.
 I will be referring to the names of these positions in the article later when we are setting up the derailleur.